jim-easterbrook/Photini/src/doc/other/localisation.rst

 Photini can be made easier to use for people who don't speak English.
 There are two parts to this -- the text used within the program and the documentation.
 I rely on users to do the translation as I can not write any other language with any fluency.
-You can use an online service called Weblate_ or a suitable text editor installed on your computer.
+You can use an online service (Weblate_ or Transifex_) or a suitable text editor installed on your computer.

 .. note::
-    Photini's translations previously used a service called Transifex_.
-    Please do not use Transifex anymore, but do give Weblate a go.
+    I'm currently experimenting with using Weblate and Transifex simultaneously.
+    They both synchronise to GitHub, so changes made on one service should appear on the other within 24 hours.
+    Please let me know which of them you prefer.

 Translating the program text
 ----------------------------